Athletic Commission: FAQs

 - Completed Event Permit

-- Bout sheet including full name of participant
+- Bout sheet including full [legal] names of participants

 - Contract weight and the number of scheduled rounds